appsquickly/typhoon/README.md

 personal take on what Dependency Injection should look like in Objective-C. I guess that I could've called it 'The Typhoon Framework'.
 Or Michael?

-#### Spring for Objective-C (TM) ?

-I don't work at SpringSource (I did once) and I'm not getting any financial benefit from this.
-I'm doing this because I think it's right.
-God knows, I'm the lastperson who would have any loyalty to the organization!
-When I left SpringSource to move to the same country as my (then girlfriend now) wife they dropped a 400-page no-compete clause on my head and threatened legal action!!
-I had no intention to compete.
-So, I gave up my share options, and soon after SpringSource was bought by VmWare for $400M so they all got rich while I ended up in the Philippines where money doesn't exactly grow on trees, you know!?
-(I got two lovely children, and a very lovely wife). . . so, no. It is not (TM).
-Just one frail, consumptive poet and his DI container, pecking away through the nights on an old Mac Quadra.

 If you proceed with the Dependency Injection pattern _(assuming you're not one of the remaining "flat-earthers", who believe that Objective-C somehow magically alleviates the need for common-sense.
 "Oh, I don't do DI, I use swizzling class-clusters!")_, then there are basically two options: